JohanLi1990/Learning_Notes/TulingNotes.md

       ```
     - Redis Enterprise even safer.
     - Redis Cloud, part DB, part cache

+## 大厂生产级Redis高并发分布式锁实战
+**NOTE: Best live demo on redis I have ever seen**
+- Demostrate, at the source code level how *Redisson* helps us implement a distributed lock.
+- Conceptually it is very straight forward, but implementation is very smart and well thought off.
+  - Every thread use redisson lock to try `hsetnx` a redis key.
+  - if not able to acquire the lock (via semaphore) , the thread gets parked (in waiting state)
+  - if able to subscribe, it will return
+  - when the thread holding the lock finishes, it will `unlock`
+    - delete the `key` from redis
+    - also updating in a `redis_lock_pub_sub` channel, that current thread has relinquished the lock
+  - All waiting threads' watchdogs/monitor threads subscribing to the channel gets notified of this event, and subsequently released the lock on semaphore.
+  - All waiiting threads will start competing for this semaphore (unfair lock)
+  - **you need to watch the video again, and practice on your local!!!**
+- *worthy mentioning* : Valkey is an opensource alternatives to Redis8, and it is free, and has a growing communities using it, and can be applied to many platforms.
+- You need good understanding of JUC.
+Some complementary knowledge:
+  - Semaphore tryacquire(timeout) will put current threads in `WAITING` state, which waits for `SIGNAL` to wake up.
+In a `BLOCKED` thread, thread is waiting for a `LOCK` to be available.
+  - Semaphore tryacquire basically is using `CAS` in `AbstractSynchronizedQueue`.
+You need to read up on concurrency courses.

 # 源码专题
 ## How is a bean constructed